Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 A parameter: angles

-**Aactnr:min:max:home**
+**A"axis:min:max:home"**
+**A"axis:cont:home"**

-* actnr is the actuator number, starting with 1
+* axis is the axis number, starting with 1
 * min is the minium angle for rotary axis and minimum position in mm for prismatic axis
 * max is the maximum angle or position
+* cont means the axis is continuous and has no min/max angles
 * home is the home position in degrees or mm.
 The value can be outside min and max, the endstop can be low or high type

 Example:
-* A1:-180.0:180.0:0.0 means the axis 1 can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)
+* A"1:-180.0:180.0:0.0" means the axis 1 can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)
+* A"5:cont:0" means the axis is continuous.
+In most cases, this is only possible if no electronics or filament is attached to the rotating element.
+The C rotary axis of CNC 5 axis could be cont e.g.

 > tbd open how to configure a continuous axis {.is-info}